Operation Bodenplatte: Targets and order of battle

 It is unclear whether all of the following were deliberately targeted.
 Evidence suggests that Grimbergen, Knocke and Ophoven were targeted in error, as was Heesch.
 In all, the Oberkommando der Luftwaffe (OKL) deployed 1,035 aircraft from several Jagdgeschwader (JG—fighter wings) Kampfgeschwader (KG—bomber wings), Nachtjagdgeschwader (NJG—night fighter wings) and Schlachtgeschwader (SG—ground attack wings); of these, 38.5% were Bf 109s, 38.5% Fw 190As, and 23% Fw 190Ds.

 Below is the German target list:

 Codenames

 Following the Operation Bodenplatte raids, the Allies retrieved several log-books from crashed German aircraft.
 In several of these, the entry "Auftrag Hermann 1.1.
 1945, Zeit: 9.20 Uhr" was translated as "Operation Hermann to commence on 1 January 1945, at 9:20am."
-This led the Allies to believe the operation itself was named Hermann for Reichsmarschall Hermann Göring.
+This led the Allies to believe the operation itself was named Hermann for Hermann Göring.
 Five further different codes were used for the attack: